>> Check out our Mozzarella di Bufala Photo Journal to see how authentic mozzarella is made!

 Fresh mozzarella has a high moisture content and is shipped in water.
-It is slightly stringy and has a delicate texture, It is wonderful fresh, in a Caprese salad (mozzarella, tomatoes, basil and olive oil), and the perfect cheese for pizza.
+It is slightly stringy and has a delicate texture, It tastes wonderful fresh, in a Caprese salad (mozzarella, tomatoes, basil, and olive oil,) and is the perfect cheese for pizza.

-You can easily diced fresh mozzarella, which saves you the pain of grating your knuckles on a cheese grater, and a little goes a long way.
-We recommend that you not cover you pizza with cheese, but spread out enough to get flavor in every bite.
+You can easily dice fresh mozzarella, which saves you the pain of grating your knuckles on a cheese grater, and a little goes a long way.
+We recommend that you not cover your pizza with cheese, but spread out enough to get flavor in every bite.

 For a special treat, look for imported Italian Mozzarella di Bufala, made from buffalo milk.
 Asiatic buffalos were imported to Italy in the middle ages, and are still in Naples helping make a slightly pungent, tasty mozzarella.
 It’s great.